 Julian Jiggetts is an Associate at Wilkinson Stekloff.Julian has represented corporate clients in products liability, class actions, antitrust civil and criminal matters, and internal investigations.
-He also maintains an active pro bono practice, representing clients in custody and divorce proceedings.
-Before joining the firm, Julian was an associate at Skadden where he focused on securities litigation.
+He also maintains an active family law pro bono practice, having first-chaired multiple bench trials in D.C.
+Superior Court regarding custody and child support proceedings.
+Before joining the firm, Julian was an associate at Skadden, where he focused on securities litigation.

-Julian graduated from Harvard Law School, where he was a member of the Black Law Students Association as well as an Islamic Legal Studies Research Assistant.
-While studying at Harvard, he served as a Student Attorney for both the Harvard Legal Aid Bureau and the Harvard Defenders, with a focus in family law.
-Julian received his undergraduate degree from Brown University where he studied Middle East Studies and Public Policy.
+While studying at Harvard, Julian served as social chair for the Black Law Students Association, as well as a researcher for the Islamic Legal Studies Program.
+Julian received his undergraduate degree from Brown University, where he studied Middle East Studies and Public Policy.
 Julian is also a recipient of the U.S. Department of State’s Critical Language Scholarship.

-Served as member of the defense team in Clark v.
+- Served as a member of the defense team in Clark v.
 Monsanto, a trial involving claims that the herbicide Roundup causes Non-Hodgkin Lymphoma.
 Clark was the fourth case in this mass tort to go to trial; the three previous trials resulted in verdicts against Monsanto ranging from $81 million to over $2 billion.
 After a single day of deliberation, a jury delivered the first-ever verdict for Monsanto in the Roundup mass tort litigation.